carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

    purposefully ignoring the result code of the tool ``not``
    This script runs its arguments and then inverts the result code from it.
    Zero result codes become 1.
 Non-zero result codes become 0.
-This is useful to invert the result of a grep.
-For example "not grep X" means succeed only if you don't find X in the input.

 Sometimes it is necessary to mark a test case as "expected fail" or XFAIL.
 You can easily mark a test as XFAIL just by including ``XFAIL:``